Catherine Ledner/Getty Images

 First-use funding fees lower with down payment

-The funding fee for eligible first-time homebuyers is 2.15% of the loan amount with no down payment.
+The funding fee for eligible first-time homebuyers is 2.15 percent of the loan amount with no down payment.

 Paul Bradbury/Getty Images